Once in a while, one come across great stories, moving stories of people making a big difference in the lives of many.

 I was so moved by the stories and the efforts of Perry that I want to share with you.
 Please extend our thanks and appreciation to Perry’s Dogs and to all the wonderful children who made it all possible.
 Thank you Perry for the exceptional work and devotion.

-Posted by Sami Jamil Jadallah on August 5, 2016, With 960 Reads Filed under World.
+Posted by Sami Jamil Jadallah on August 5, 2016, With 973 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.